PaulAdams4361/Quantifying-the-World/Minimizing-Financial-Loss/README.md

 When applying machine learning, there are many different models that can be used.
 Typically, however, models perform differently than other models when applied to different datasets.
-Con- sequently, we decided to solve our problem using three different candidate models, testing each approach with multiple configurations, to find the best solution.
+Consequently, we decided to solve our problem using three different candidate models, testing each approach with multiple configurations, to find the best solution.
 All modeling approaches take into consideration the fact that an early delivery costs 25 dollars and a late delivery costs 125.

 [See Full Report](./Final%Project.pdf)